skrishnan2001/PrimeFlix/README.md

 # PrimeFlix
-Find movies & tv shows guide recommendations - Looking for a movie or series idea for tonight?
+Find movies & TV shows and get recommendations - Looking for a movie or series idea for tonight?
 PrimeFlix is the simplest and fastest way to discover movies, series and actors.
 It's an application based on themoviedb (TMDb) database.

 ![alt image](https://user-images.githubusercontent.com/50322149/149024555-ebc3d433-a2db-423d-b162-cfe52ff9faf4.png)